JustifiedFlaw/pgextension/README.md

 ## How to use
 All commands are in the command palette (Command+Shift+P)
-* Postgresql: Create Table
+* Postgres: Create Table
-* Postgresql: Add Column
+* Postgres: Add Column
-* Postgresql: Drop Table
+* Postgres: Drop Table
-* Postgresql: Drop Column
+* Postgres: Drop Column